 And you can actually, it's reflected in the coverage.

-They just go on and make proclamations with great authority that, you know, they thought this was going to be a good night, and Hillary Rodham Clinton was going to be declared the 45th president of the United States.
+They just go on and make proclamations with great authority that, you know, they thought this was going to be a good night and Hillary Rodham Clinton was going to be declared the 45th president of the United States.

-And then didn't work out that way.
+It didn't work out that way.

 Something happened.

-The irredeemable deplorables and the smelly Trump uh Walmart shopping uh voters went out, and those that bitterly cling to their God, their Bibles, their constitution and religion, they they had a say in that election too, and they shocked the world.
+And those that bitterly cling to their God, their Bibles, their Constitution and religion, they had a say in that election too.

-And then we now I never thought we'd spend three years also plus, and it's still we're still untangling the mess of what started even before that last election.
+And then we now, I never thought we'd spend three years also plus, and it's still, we're still untangling the mess of what started even before that last election.

-They told was phony, told what Hillary paid for it.
+And then they now, then they used phony information they told was phony, told what Hillary paid for it.

-Now we know they knew it much earlier than we ever even suspected before the first Pfizer application, then it's premeditated fraud on a Pfizer court, and you see all the things that resulted in all of that with Manafort Cohn, Roger Stone, who's scheduled to go to jail, I guess, in what uh 19 days or so.
+And you see all the things that resulted in all of that with Manafort Cohn, Roger Stone, who's scheduled to go to jail, I guess, in what, 19 days or so.

-Uh, and you see, you know, pre-dawn raids, process crimes, 29 guys, tactical gear, and CNN cameras.
+And you see, you know, pre-dawn raids, process crimes, 29 guys, tactical gear, and CNN cameras.

 I wouldn't have predicted all of that the last four years either.

-And it's been never ending, you know, witch hunt hoax, you know, whatever.
+And it's been never ending, you know, witch hunt, hoax, you know, whatever.

-But when you look at this moment, this big picture, it is a part of this that is so sad and so unnecessary, and it makes me worry about the few the future of the country in general.
+But when you look at this moment, this big picture, it is a part of this.

 I mean, we are that divided.

-I've been researching and writing this book that will be coming out in early August, and I talk about the history of our founding, what the principles were.
+I've been researching and writing this book that will be coming out in early August.

-And after we get the bad news, economic news in the second quarter, I I think you're gonna start getting economic news that is going to blow away like the models were wrong with corona, blow the blow the false narrative away, and and the left is gonna have to deal with the fact that hey, he's the guy to now finish this job because look at what he's been able to pull off.
+And after we get the bad news, economic news in the second quarter, I think you're going to start getting economic news that is going to blow away, like the models were wrong with Corona, blow the false narrative away.

 I mean, you watch the media.

-Um, literally has this is the headline.
+I mean, okay, Joy Behar literally has, this is the headline.

-As a matter of fact, he has the nerve to call anybody a domestic terrorist.
+He has the nerve to call anybody a domestic terrorist.

 He's the domestic terrorist.